Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 ALGEBRAIC WORD PROBLEMS

-When you encounter an algebraic word problem, convert the sentence into algebraic expressions by converting words that indicate relations and operations into symbols.
+When encountering an algebraic word problem, convert the sentence into expressions by converting words that indicate relations and operations into symbols.

 Examples include: